 But Indian COVID Regulations Were Rolled Back too Soon.

 Starting in February, Indian COVID-19 infection rates started to rise.
 By March, they were on a stratospheric trajectory, and current infection rates are nearly 400,000 new cases per week.
 The news is filled with stories of mass funeral pyres to handle the bodies of COVID victims.
 In other words, when the COVID restrictions stopped being enforced and followed, infection and death rates skyrocketed.
 While India has a broad healthcare system, it does not have the capacity to deal with current infection rates, and the death rates are soaring.

 The US was not as Effective Early on.

-The US was not as effective at implementing immediate, nationwide restrictions in response to COVID 19.
-When India peaked at roughly 100,000 cases per week in August and then had a decline in infections, the US stayed on a low boil from Spring of 2020 until November of 2020.
-In November, infection rates in the US spiked and continued on a generally upward trajectory until December, 2020, when rates peaked at 250,000 infections per week.
+The US was not as effective at implementing immediate, nationwide restrictions in response to COVID-19.
+When India peaked at roughly 100,000 cases per week in August and then had a decline in infections, the US stayed on a low boil from the Spring of 2020 until November 2020.
+In November, infection rates in the US spiked and continued on a generally upward trajectory until December 2020, when rates peaked at 250,000 infections per week.
 Nationwide, the US started to be relatively effective in stemming the flow of infections.

 At that point, the US had relatively consistent COVID restrictions across the country, and infection rates dropped sharply.
 That timing corresponded with the start of mass-vaccination programs in the US.
 At present, the US has a full vaccination rate that is fully ten times greater than India’s.
 The trend of COVID-19 infections in the US is on a downward/stable trajectory.
 States have started to relax COVID-related rules.